Center for Advancing Teaching and Learning Through Research logo

 AI in Teaching and Learning Instructional Assistants

 AI in Teaching and Learning Instructional Assistants help ground the work of the initiative in the student perspective.
-In addition to contributing their own thoughts and technical skills, the IAs have been trained in practices such as survey development and focus group facilitation, which helps inform the work of the Fellows.
+In addition to contributing their own thoughts and technical skills, the IAs have been trained in practices such as survey development and focus group facilitation, which helps inform the work of the Fellows and the Scholars.
 With the help of CATLR staff, they learn how to do background information-gathering, such as environmental scans, so that the work of the Fellows is informed by the latest developments in AI-enhanced teaching within and across disciplines.

-2025 AI Instructional Assistants
+2025-2026 AI Instructional Assistants

-MS in Software Engineering, College of Engineering
+MS in Engineering Management, College of Engineering

 Headshot of Muhammad Salman